Using your GPU with CuPy

 clipped_mean_ = data_clipped.mean()

-All output statistics have become smaller which is reassuring; it seems data_clipped contains mostly background pixels:
+The first-order statistics have become smaller, which reassures us that data_clipped contains background pixels:

 OUTPUT